Poland concerned about rising protectionism in Europe after Macron win

-BERLIN Poland warned on Monday against rising protectionism in Europe after a decisive victory for French President Emmanuel Macron's party in the first round of parliamentary elections.
+BERLIN (Reuters) - Poland warned on Monday against rising protectionism in Europe after a decisive victory for French President Emmanuel Macron's party in the first round of parliamentary elections.

 Macron has called for a "protection agenda" for the European Union that includes a "Buy European Act" and regulations to prevent strategic companies from falling into non-European hands.